From this article from the New York Times:

 Dear Mr. Bush:

 Any idea where all our helicopters are?
+Or all that CP Tech: shop here and get prepared to what we have now, right?
 It’s Day 5 of Hurricane Katrina and thousands remain stranded in New Orleans and need to be airlifted.
 Where on earth could you have misplaced all our military choppers?
 Do you need help finding them?
 I once lost my car in a Sears parking lot.
 Man, was that a drag.

 Also, any idea where all our national guard soldiers are?
 We could really use them right now for the type of thing they signed up to do like helping with national disasters.
 How come they weren’t there to begin with?